farhi/matlab-starbook/README.md

 ```

 to establish the connection.
 Use 'sim' as IP to connect to a simulated StarBook.
-The easiest is to display the starbook screen image with
+The easiest is to (re)display the starbook screen image with

 ```matlab
 >> sb.image